timberline-secondary/hackerspace-lab/README.md

 ### Server Network Config
 Update settings in `/etc/network/interfaces` and notify IT Dept to add to DNS

-NOTE: The default comment at the top of the file has a second line that isn't commented that may cause an error.
+NOTE: The default comment at the top of the file has a second line that isn't commented that can cause an error.
 ```
 iface eth0 inet static
 address 192.168.3.3